The Isandlwana Battlefields

 By Air

-The nearest airport to the Isandlwana Battlefields is King Shaka International Airport, located in Durban.
-From the airport, you can hire a car or take a taxi to reach the battlefields.
-The journey takes approximately 3 hours.
+The closest major airport is King Shaka International Airport in Durban.
+From there, you can rent a car or take a taxi to the battlefields, which is about a three-hour drive.

 By Road